symbuzzer/Chess/README.md

 - For Ubuntu Touch (UBPorts): https://open-store.io/app/utchess.symbuzzer
 - For Android devices: Tap [Play](https://symbuzzer.github.io/Chess/) and open via Chrome.
 In Chrome options you will see Install option.
 - For iOS devices: Tap [Play](https://symbuzzer.github.io/Chess/) and open via Safari.
 In Safari, press Share button and Add to Home Screen after.
-- You can always run it via browser too.
+- You can always run it on mobile devices via browser too.
 Just tap [Play](https://symbuzzer.github.io/Chess/)